Assistant Professor in Biology

 B.A., Amherst College

 I am interested in how size is regulated in appendages such as limbs or fins.
 My research uses the zebrafish, a small vertebrate which shares many of its genes and proteins with humans.
-Thus, by studying size regulation in zebrafish, I may gain insight into similar pathways in mammals.
-I have two primary research projects, described below.
+Thus, by studying size regulation in zebrafish, I may gain insight into similar pathways in other vertebrate organisms.

-I teach Biochemistry in the fall semester and Microbiology in the spring.
-In the future, I will also teach an upper level seminar course on Topics in Biochemistry.
+I teach Biochemistry in the fall semester.
+In the spring, I teach Introductory Biology and Biochemistry Senior Seminar.
 I am the co-coordinator for the Biochemistry program, along with Professor Pastra-Landis in the Chemistry Department.

 I spend as much time as possible with my husband and three children.
 We enjoy travel, especially visiting the National Parks.
 I also enjoy reading, yoga, and cooking.